microsoft/pxt/docs/blog/appleII.md

 micro:bit programming experience to older computers.
-In particular, we felt it was important to make the micro:bit work with Apple computers from the time of the [BBC Micro](https://en.wikipedia.org/wiki/BBC_Micro), the intellectual forebear of the micro:bit.
-The Apple II series was the natural choice.
+In particular, we felt it was important to make the micro:bit work with Apple computers from the time of the [BBC Micro](https://en.wikipedia.org/wiki/BBC_Micro), the early 1980's intellectual forebear of the micro:bit.
+The Apple II series was the natural choice, as one of our team members still has one, which he brought into the office this past week.

 The Apple II already comes with a great beginners programming language built in: BASIC!
 As a result, we didn't need to port the Microsoft MakeCode Blocks or JavaScript experience to the Apple II (thank goodness).
-Here's a picture of a simple micro:bit program to display a smiley face, written in BASIC:
+Here's a picture of a simple BASIC program to display a smiley face on the micro:bit:

 ![BASIC program](/static/blog/appleII/program.jpg)